hamlet-io/docs/docs/getting-started/aws-serverless/deploy-container/loadbalancer-deployment.md

     cd myapp/config/solutionsv2/integration/default/
     ```

-    open the `segment.json` in your code editor
+    Open the `segment.json` in your code editor.

-1. Add the following to the segment file
+1. Add the following to the segment file:

     ```json
     {